Titowisk/vitor-personal-stuff/courses/Self Learning Auth/self-learning-auth.md

 ### SAML Assertion
 Is a XML file that is used between SP and IdP to convey information about user identity and authorization status

+it may contain
+- name, email
+- roles, permissions
+- issuance time, expiry time

 # OAuth
 > The OAuth 2.0 **authorization framework** enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.

+It focus on thirdy party authorization to resources

 # Passkeys
 > Passkeys is developed by the FIDO alliance,  and is an authentication method designed to eliminate the need for passwords, providing a seamless login experience without compromising security.
 Rather than relying on a string of characters (like a password), passkeys use asymmetric cryptography, aka public-key cryptography  to authenticate users.